kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 #### Story 1

-As a contributor to the Kubernetes project, I want to propose/implement snapshot features that would require topology information to be available.
+As a cluster operator, I want to see topology information for each volume snapshot, so that I can audit snapshot distribution, understand disaster recovery exposure, and identify zone-specific risks in my backup strategy.

 #### Story 2

-As a cluster operator, I want to see topology information for each volume snapshot, so that I can audit snapshot distribution, understand disaster recovery exposure, and identify zone-specific risks in my backup strategy.
+As a cluster administrator, I want to specify a target location (regions, zones, racks, etc.) when creating a snapshot via the `VolumeSnapshotClass`, so that the snapshot is stored in a location that aligns with my disaster recovery or data locality requirements.

 #### Story 3

-As a cluster administrator, I want to specify a target location (regions, zones, racks, etc.) when creating a snapshot via the `VolumeSnapshotClass`, so that the snapshot is stored in a location that aligns with my disaster recovery or data locality requirements.

-#### Story 4

 As a developer, I want to restore a volume from a snapshot and have my pod automatically scheduled to a node that is topology-compatible with the snapshot, so that provisioning succeeds without manual intervention.